Biomarker testing for metastatic colorectal cancer patients to create individual treatment plans

 There are many treatment options

-- Indicate normal or abnormal cell function
+Normal or abnormal cell function

 Knowing your biomarker status

-Speak with your doctor
+Speaking with your doctor about biomarkers

-- Talk to your doctor about biomarker testing soon after your diagnosis of mCRC so that you can make an informed decision regarding treatment plans.
+Talk to your doctor about biomarker testing soon after your diagnosis of mCRC so that you can make an informed decision regarding treatment plans.

-- Ask your doctor whether your tumor has been tested for biomarkers:
+Ask your doctor whether your tumor has been tested for biomarkers:

-- If YES: What is your biomarker status for each of these biomarkers?
+If yes: What is your biomarker status for each of these biomarkers?

-- If NO: Will your tumor be tested and when?
+If no: Will your tumor be tested and when?